steltenpower/PowerGists/README.md

 SVG:
 ====
-- static/generated/interactive VISUALS consisting of objects that are intrinsically structured/layered/relatable, making it a common format for visualizing anything expressed in some data file or domain-specific language.
+- static/generated/interactive VISUALS consisting of objects that are intrinsically structured/layered/relatable, making it a common (often 'under the hood') format for visualizing anything expressed in some regular data format or domain-specific language.
 - searchable text in any shape, filters, styling, animating, infinite sharp zoom
 - part of the (modular and semantic) web and (specifically) composable HTML; anything in the browser and loads of apps too.
 - abbreviation of Scalable Vector Graphics